 - Prince Charming's speech in the beginning of the movie, rallying the downcast villains into taking their happily ever after into their own hands.

-, of all people (having been stuffed into a locker and having a "I sucketh" note planted on his butt), snaps at them, "Ya'll should be ashamed of yourselves!"
-Defied quickly when Lancelot says "That wasn't me."
+- When Artie gets picked on by the students, Donkey, of all people (having been stuffed into a locker and having an "I sucketh" note planted on his butt), snaps at them, "You should be ashamed of yourselves!"
+Defied quickly when Lancelot says "I didn't do it."
 Still, having a funny talking donkey standing up against the bullies is kinda cool.

-- Before leaving with Shrek, Donkey, and Puss, Arthur gives a major "The Reason You Suck" Speech to his entire school and promising payback to Lancelot and his bullies.
+- Before leaving with Shrek, Donkey, and Puss, Arthur gives a major call out to his entire school and promising payback to Lancelot and his bullies.

 - Pinocchio gets a minor one when Prince Charming interrogates him.
 Pinocchio knows full well that if he tells the truth, he'll expose Shrek and put him in danger.
 But he also knows that if he lies, his nose will give it away.
 So what does he do?
 He starts talking entirely in circular double negatives, so that nothing he's saying is true, but at the same time none of it is a lie, as well as confusing the HECK out of Charming.

 - What sells it is Pinocchio's demeanor throughout the scene.
 He starts out uncertain, as if he just thought up with the strategy then and there, starts to roll with it when he realizes that it's working, then has a very confident grin on his face as he keeps the charade going.
 Had the three little pigs not succumbed to said Confusion Fu themselves and squealed, Charming would probably have given up and left with no answers at all.